If you’re multi-tasking, click here for an audio version:

 Will traders buy the Cohn dip in the same way they sold the February panic?

 What do you think of Gary Cohn’s departure?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com